Evaluation of Audio Compression Codecs: Discussion

 \subsection{AI-based Audio Codecs}

-Regarding AI-based compression technique, it is known that there were several neural-network models that were proposed.
-These models include an end-to-end approach \autocite{Rim:DNNETE:2021}, lightweight transformer approach \autocite{Défossez:HFNAC:2022}, and a novel audio codec called {\em APCodec} \autocite{Ai:APCodec:2024}.
-We chose the RVQGAN model by \textcite{Kumar:HFACIRVQGAN:2023} because the authors claimed their model outperforms competing traditional audio compression algorithms.

-Our tests indicate RVQGAN indeed exhibits the highest compression ratio compared with traditional audio codecs (\cf\ \cref{tbl:evaluation:codec+compression+speed+rvqgan}).
+Our tests indicate RVQGAN \autocite{Kumar:HFACIRVQGAN:2023} indeed exhibits the highest compression ratio compared with traditional audio codecs (\cf\ \cref{tbl:evaluation:codec+compression+speed+rvqgan}).
 Storage size of an RVQGAN encoded audio signal is only around 1\% to 2\% of the size of the uncompressed signal, which is an impressive result.
 However, RVQGAN's encoding and decoding speeds are very low compared to traditional audio codecs, performing one to two magnitudes slower.
-Additionally, in its current version, RVQGAN's output is a unique format {\em descript-audio-codec} (\CMD{.dac}) that is not playback-supported by any audio player application at the time of our evaluation tests.
+Additionally, in its current version RVQGAN's output is a unique file format, {\em descript-audio-codec} (\CMD{.dac}) \autocite{DACRVQGANGithubRepo}, which is not playback-supported by any audio player application at the time of our evaluation tests.

-While the RVQGAN codec achieved the highest average compression ratio in our audio-codec performance tests, Our testing shows that RVQGAN's perceptual quality is worse than traditional audio codecs.
-RVQGAN's average advanced ODG score is -3.7 which is close to {\em very annoying} (\cf\ \cref{tbl:setup:peaq:odg+table}), and RVQGAN's average \texttt{totalNMR} indicates that its noise level is quite perceptible (\cv\ \cref{tbl:evaluation:rvqgan+odg}).
-The AI-based approach to {\em developing} audio codecs shows promise in advancing efficiency but will require further refinements to provide acceptable hi-fi listening experiences to end users.
+While the RVQGAN codec achieved the highest average compression ratio in our audio-codec performance tests, our testing shows that RVQGAN's perceptual quality is at the {\em worse end} of traditional audio codecs' perceptual quality.
+RVQGAN's average advanced ODG score is -3.7, which is close to {\em very annoying} (\cf\ \cref{tbl:setup:peaq:odg}), and RVQGAN's average \TNMR value indicates that its noise level is quite perceptible (\cf\ \cref{tbl:evaluation:odg+rvqgan}).
+AI-based approaches to {\em developing} or {\em discovering} audio codecs shows promise in advancing efficiency but will require further refinements to provide acceptable hi-fi listening experiences to end users.